-The event received 10 entries representing work from 13 students spanning Great Valley, World Campus and even the multidisciplinary engineering design option of the general engineering undergraduate degree.
+The event received 10 entries representing work from 13 students spanning Great Valley, World Campus and even the multidisciplinary engineering design option of the bachelor of engineering undergraduate degree.

 “We designed this to be an inclusive event and engage students at both the graduate and undergraduate levels,” added Srinivasan.